Ceasar/Encyclopedia/README.rst

 - Refine your understanding on everything you know

-  Reveals areas of your knowledge that are defined vaguely by writing about them.
   Encoding ideas forces you to understand them precisely, enabling you to better explain the topic to others and ask precise questions about what you don't understand.

 Features
 ================================================================================